 - 1. Inquire of entity management and review available prior-year financial reports and audits to ascertain if the entity had Federal awards expended of \$500,000 or more in the prior two audit periods and, therefore, was required to have an OMB Circular A-133 audit and file with the FAC. - 2.
 If the entity was below the \$500,000 threshold in either of the prior two audit periods, and an OMB Circular A-133 audit was not required, obtain written representation from management to this fact and no further audit procedures are necessary as the entity does not qualify as a low risk auditee. - 3.
 If a prior year OMB Circular A-133 audit was conducted, obtain a copy of the data collection form (form SF-SAC) and the reporting package. - a.
 Calculate the "Nine Month Due Date" to file with the FAC as the date 9 months after the end of the audit period.
-For example, for audit periods ending June 30, 2011, the audit report would be due March 31, 2012. - b.
+For example, for audit periods ending June 30, 2013, the audit report would be due March 31, 2014. - b.
 Access the FAC web page at http://harvester.census.gov/sac/. - c.
 Select the "Search the Single Audit Database" option and using the "Search for Complete Records Only Entity Search" option, locate the FAC record for the entity.
 Verify correct record by comparing both entity name and EIN number from the entity's copy of the SF-SAC to the FAC web page. - d.
-For this record, located on the FAC web page, compare the "FAC Accepted Date" to the Nine Month Due Date to determine if the due date was met. - e.
-If the Nine Month Due Date was not met, inquire of entity management whether they received an extension from the cognizant or oversight agency for audit.
+For this record, located on the FAC web page, compare the "FAC Accepted Date" to the Nine Month Due Date to determine if the due date was met.
+OMB granted an extension for all FY 2013 audit packages due on or before March 31, 2014, until March 31, 2014.
+The extension was automatic and no approval was required. - e.
+If the Nine Month Due Date was not met and the FY 2013 automatic extension described above was not applicable, inquire of entity management whether they received an extension from the cognizant or oversight agency for audit.
 If an extension was received, review documentation from the Federal agency supporting the extension and determine a "Revised Due Date" considering the extension (Note discussion in section III of this Appendix that Federal agencies have been advised by OMB not to grant any extension requests to grantees for fiscal years 2009 through 2011). - 4.
 If the entity was not in compliance with the Nine Month Due Date or Revised Due Date (if applicable) or did not submit the required OMB Circular A-133 audit to the FAC for either of the prior two audit periods, then the entity does not qualify as a low-risk auditee.

-5. Contact the FAC at gov, (301) 763-1551 (voice), (800) 253-0696 (toll free), (301) 763-6792 (fax), if additional information is needed on using the FAC website or determining the date the FAC accepted the OMB Circular A-133 report submission as complete.
+5. Contact the FAC at govs.fac@census.gov, (301) 763-1551 (voice), (800) 253-0696 (toll free), (301) 763-6792 (fax), if additional information is needed on using the FAC website or determining the date the FAC accepted the OMB Circular A-133 report submission as complete.